Skip to main content

 AspectPEG-MGFRetatrutide

 AdministrationIntramuscular injection, ideally into muscles trained that day.
-Best administered post-workout when satellite cell activation is relevant.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Best administered post-workout when satellite cell activation is relevant.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For